Xerox vs. Canon: Which Printer Brand Is Best for Me?

 Printer security has developed into a central concern for companies that use modern technology in the workplace.
 Read our blog on the 4 ways to protect your printer from cyberattacks to learn more about the steps you can take to make your print environment more secure.

-Another notable similarity between the two companies is they have a solid support foundation across the country.
+Another notable similarity between the two companies is their strong support network throughout the country.

-This means that they have their own branded and trained service technicians that specialize in servicing machines from the manufacturer with which they work for.
+Xerox and Canon have their own branded and trained service technicians who specialize in servicing machines from the manufacturer with which they work.

 If you have a service or repair issue with your printer, Xerox and Canon cast a wide net in the number of technicians they have at their disposal throughout the United States.